 The end of a course is naturally a reflective time.
 I am glad to be regaining many hours of time, however, I am sad to be concluding my experience with the University of London.
 The network of support available to us as students is invaluable, and I would encourage all students to engage with it as fully as possible – whether that be through feedback to the University or by seeking to act as a student member for any of the various committees.
 The University of London truly is a global community.
 It has allowed me a great opportunity to access academia whilst continuing to work and this has not been at the expense of a university experience.
 Thank you University of London and fellow students for all of your help – and fingers crossed for all of us in the upcoming exam results!

 The University is currently offering over 20 opportunities for students to get more involved in University life, including membership of the Student Voice Group for the 2019-20 academic year.
-Click here for more details.
+Learn more about this.